mjambon/reasonable-shell-script/README.md

 * Executable files should have no extension because they're a command with a meaningful, convenient name for the **user**.
 It's `hello`, not `hello.sh`.
-The implementation language is irrelevant to the user, who is the caller of the command.
+The implementation language is irrelevant to the primary user, who is the caller of the command.
 * Environment variables should use all-caps e.g. `"$USER"`.
 Ordinary shell variables should use lowercase e.g. `"$name"`.